 eCommerce will always be a hotbed of entrepreneurial opportunity, and constant change.
 With these trends in mind, you can start a dropshipping business that’s relevant, compatible, and has competitive advantage over the rest.

-Staying on top of trends isn’t always easy, But these six trends are absolutely pivotal to being successful with your dropshipping business.
-Acting now gives you a push in the right direction, and gives you the upper hand with your competition.
+Staying on top of trends isn’t always easy, But these six trends are absolutely pivotal to being successful with your dropshipping website.
+Acting now gives you a push in the right direction and gives you the upper hand with your competition.

 With ShopBase, we’ve got your most important bases covered.
 From responsive themes and trusted payment options to store automation.
 All that’s left is the marketing and grit involved in creating your small business.
 We’ll take care of the rest.